myarotskaya/architecture-center/docs/data/technology-choices/pipeline-orchestration-data-movement.md

 ## Key Selection Criteria

-Answer the following questions to help you narrow down your choices, then use the matrices below to select your options for your scenario: <!--I like this intro text, it's different than the ones that talk about the tables first that I typically flag.
-Maybe use this consistently?-->
+Answer the following questions to help you narrow down your choices, then use the matrices below to select your options for your scenario:

 - Do you need big data capabilities for moving and transforming your data?
 Usually this means multi-gigabytes to terabytes of data.
     - If yes, then narrow your options to those that best suited for big data.